jameshanlon/cheese/cheese/pages/privacy-notice.md

 imaging surveys, to tackle the problems of climate change and fuel poverty.
 Read more about the aims and achievements of the project [here](/overview).

-Collection and analysis of data, some of which is personal is an important aspect of the CHEESE Project.
+Collection and analysis of data, some of which is personal, is an important aspect of the CHEESE Project.
 We strive to limit the privacy impact of our data collection and processing, doing only what is necessary for the aims of the project, and doing so transparently.

-This privacy notice sets out, in line with the [General Data Protection Regulation (GPDR)][gdpr-overview], what data we collect, why is is necessary for us to collect it, how we manage it and how the law protects your privacy rights.
+This privacy notice sets out, in line with the [General Data Protection Regulation (GPDR)][gdpr-overview], what data we collect, why is necessary for us to collect it, how we manage it and how the law protects your privacy rights.
 If you have any questions or comments about this privacy notice, including any requests to exercise your legal rights, then please get in touch